August 03, 2017

 February 03, 2014

-Below is an interview with Chief Medical Officer Ray Kotwicki, MD, MPH
+An interview with Skyland Trail Chief Medical Officer Ray Kotwicki, MD, MPH

 What is evidence-based treatment?

-Evidence-based medical treatment means that, as a physician, you look at the resear...Read More >
+Evidence-based medical treatment means that, as a physician, you look at the r...Read More >

 January 15, 2014

 Interview with Beth Finnerty, Skyland Trail President and CEO

 What is the significance of the 25th Anniversary of Skyland Trail?